 8) Quality, not Quantity

 A bug out bag is an addition to your life insurance policy.
-Only thing is, life insurance pays out when you die…The bug out bag is intended to keep you alive.
+The only thing is life insurance pays out when you die… However, the bug out bag is intended to keep you alive.

 The Bug Out Bag List

 There’s one last order of business before we begin.
 Here’s a little more context on what we had in mind when putting the list together: